 The Proof Layer: What Structured Proof Looks Like

 Here is the difference.
 "We have strong traction" is a claim.
 "Here is our Stripe data showing $14K MRR growing 22% month over month, connected live" is proof.
 "Our team is strong" is a claim.
-"Here is the recording of the founder answering hard questions live that tested their depth" is proof.
+"Here is a structured breakdown of each founder's domain expertise, with the specific questions that tested their depth" is proof.

 The shift from claim to proof is what separates a 6 month fundraise from a 6 week fundraise.
 Not a better pitch.
 Better evidence.